ergochat/ergo/DEVELOPING.md

 Most development happens on the `develop` branch, which is occasionally rebased + merged into `master` when it's not incredibly broken.
 When this happens, the `develop` branch is usually pruned until I feel like making 'unsafe' changes again.

+I may also name the branch `develop+feature` if I'm developing multiple, or particularly unstable, features.

 The intent is to keep `master` relatively stable.